 Related read: 18 ways to get kids to go outside

-For some reason, I had forgotten that they can still do this after school in the middle of winter.
+For some reason, I had forgotten that they can still do this after school.
 Now, after a long day of doing their best with what we’ve been given, they head outside for a break.

 Sometimes, it’s as simple as a walk around the neighbourhood.
-Sometimes, we get lucky and it’s just snowed, giving them ample opportunities to play.
-Sometimes they need more encouragement than others, but at the end of the day, they’re getting what they need.
+Sometimes, they need to be left alone with ample opportunities to play.
+And sometimes they need more encouragement than others, but at the end of the day, they’re getting what they need.

 This is a tough time for kids.
 It’s tough on parents and teachers as well.
 Everyone is trying their hardest, hoping for the best.
 I feel like there’s not a lot I can control right now.
 But while school is 100% important to me and my family, I’ve realized that giving my kids the freedom to play outside every day is just as important.